 Myth 1: The gun show loophole allows anyone to simply buy a gun at any gun show.

 Myth 2: The gun show loophole doesn’t exist and is completely fabricated.
+There is no gun show loophole.

 Fact: In most states, private sellers (unlike federally-licensed dealers) aren’t required to conduct background checks.
 The transaction doesn’t have to be at a gun show and therefore, what’s being labeled as a loophole isn’t specific to gun shows.
 Nevertheless it’s indeed possible to legally purchase guns without a background check in most states.
 A more precise label would be “private seller loophole.”